 "POSTSCRIPT.
 In his short study on Gilbert of Poitiers (in A History of Twelfth-Century Western Philosophy, ed.
 Peter Dronke,

 Cambridge 1988, 328-52) John Marenbon rightly argues that when presenting an account of Gilbert's thought one should not separate his philosophy from his

 and confused'.
 On the contrary, when dealing with really intricate theological problems Gilbert of Poitiers, like many other Medieval thinkers (e.g. Thomas

 Aquinas), develops his (NeoPlatonic) metaphysics as a 'clear-minded and subtle writer', and so there seems to be no reason at all to oppose Gilbert against

 people like Aquinas, Scotus, Ockham and others.
 They were all real philosophers, albeit in a theological context, which as such confronted them with a

 series of genuinely philosophical issues.
 In fact, why should any historian of philosophy approach only Gilbert of Poitiers 'as a thinker who tackled a set of

-changeless (sic!) metaphysical problems-identical (sic!) to those which faced, for instance, Plato and Aristotle, or Kant and Hegel'?" pp. 1, 34-35.
+changeless (sic!) metaphysical problems-identical (sic!) to those which faced, for instance, Plato and Aristotle, or Kant and Hegel'?" (pp.

 ———.
 1989.
-Through Language to Reality.
-Studies in Medieval Semantics and Metaphysics.
+Through Language to Reality: Studies in Medieval Semantics and Metaphysics.
 Northampton: Variorum Reprints.

 The volume is dedicated to L. M. De Rijk on the occasion of his 65th birthday.